 Directions to the Bus Stop

-The Loop bus leaves from just outside the railway station.
 For First Bluebird number 3, the bus stop is about 300 metres from the railway station.
 On leaving Falkirk High, turn left through the car park then out at the right hand corner onto Drossie Road.
 Walk down the steep sloping street then turn first left to find the bus stop immediately in front.

 This information was believed to be correct at the date of publication of this website, 23 June 2015.
 We would encourage users of the site to check the public transport information presented above before setting off.